ofisc/ofisc.co.uk/src/schedule/2022-11-19-spin-spiral-jump.md

 Figure Club is holding a Spin Spiral Jump competition from 4:30pm until 6pm on Saturday 19 November at the Oxford Ice Rink.

 This is a fun and easy competition that provides a gentle introduction to figure skating as a performance sport.
+It is open to all skaters.

 Appropriate music for each skater will be set by the team on the day.